openUC2/UC2-GIT/TheBOX/Readme.md

 # The BOX
-We would like to offer a ready-to-use box containing a growing number of optical experiments.
 Our BOXes are still a work-in-progress - we test them, optimize them and continually improve them.

+TheBOX is a number of optical experiments compiled into a ready-to-use box.
+We created three variants for different levels of knowledge and skills.
+SimpleBOX covers the basic experiments of ray optics for secondary and high schools.
+CourseBOX  teaches the core principles of microscopy from a simple lens to laser scanning confocal microscopy.
+FullBOX is meant to be used by university students and researchers for the everyday labwork or advanced courses.

 ## Choose [SimpleBOX](./SimpleBOX) for schools and demonstration of basic optical principles:
 <p align="center">